mozerpol/learningRISC-V/README.md

 3. *wr* - allowing for saving data
 In this block (*reg_file*) we have only two outputs:
 1. *rs_1_d* and *rs_2_d* - contain data from selecting registers.
+Blocks *select_wr* and *select_rd* allow the selection of bytes that may be write or read from memory. <br/>
+Module *z^-2* (right upper corner) is responsible for delaying signal for two clocks.

+Access to the memory, loading data into the *INST* register takes one clock for each step, a total three clocks.
+It means that fetching and executing one instruction takes three clocks: <br/>
+1. set memory addres -> 2. fetch instruction -> 3. execute

+However, it's possible to shorten this time for a larger number of instructions.
+It's called [pipelining](https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design#Pipelining).
+Thanks to this we can execute three instructions in 5 clocks instead 9. <br/>
+In first step we are setting the adress of first instruction. <br/> Next during second clock first step are saving to the *INST* reg and simultaneously we are setting the addres of second instruciton. <br/>
+During third clock first instruction is executing, second instruction is saving to the *INST* reg and we are setting the address of third instruction. <br/>
+So we can say that our pipelinig has three stages, thanks to this we can execute three instructions in 5 clocks instead 9.
+Generally execution of *n* instructions divided by *p* steps will take *n*+*p*-*1* clocks instead *n* * *p*.
+But sometimes pipelining, especially in large processors is a problem.
+For example when we have jump instructions.
+The address of next instruction we know on the last stage (in our case it'll be third stage - then we know in case jump instruction which instruction will be next).
+It means that sometimes in pipelining, core must have clean the all instructions from pipeline.
+In our case cleaning pipeline will take two clocks more for filling pipeline once again.
+In our processor it's not a big problem, but for large devices with a lot of stages it can be very time-consuming, so sometimes to avoid this (cleaning pipeline) engineers are implementing branch prediction methods.